CityOfPhiladelphia/pinboard/README.md

 ### 1.1.3 - 7/6/2022

-* fixes sorting of locations alphabetically and numerically"
+* fixes sorting of locations alphabetically and numerically

 ### 1.1.2 - 7/6/2022